acinn-litsem/acinn-litsem.github.io/category/organisation.md

 attention to a couple of points:

-- the paper should not be too long (10 pages is good, 15 pages would be an upper limit, with 20 pages the paper should be outstanding)
+- the paper should not be too long (10 pages is good, 15 pages would be an upper limit, with 20 pages the paper should be outstanding).
 - without being too simple, the paper should not be overly complicated or addressed to an expert audience.